 A motorcycle chain is a series of metal links that connects the transmission to the rear wheel.
 The chain is responsible for transferring power from the engine to the drive wheel and helps keep the rear tire in contact with the ground.
 Chains are generally made of hardened steel, but can also be made of titanium, aluminium, or plastic.

 Some common types of chains for motorcycles include z ring chain, drive chains, o rings, x ring chains, sealed chains and plain chains.

 The condition of your motorcycle chain has a significant impact on how your bike rides, performs and lasts.
 Chain maintenance is one of the most overlooked aspects of bike care, so it’s important to learn how to clean a motorcycle chain properly.

 Motorcycle Chain Cleaning Safety

-Washing your motorcycle chain is generally low-risk and quite simple.
+Washing your motorcycle chains is generally low-risk and quite simple.
 However, the cleansing products used can sometimes be toxic.
 When cleaning your chain, always wear gloves and avoid getting the products in your eyes.
 If any product does come into contact with your skin, rinse it off immediately.
 For added safety, you can consider wearing safety glasses.

-Items Required to Clean a Motorcycle Chain
+Items Required to Clean a Dirty Chain for Motorcycles

 You will require the following items to clean your motorcycle chain: